annu96679-droid/RISC-V-TAPEOUT/week4/day3/README.md

 * Switching Speed: It influences the propagation delay of the gate.

 * Robustness: A V<sub>M</sub> that is not centered can make the circuit more susceptible to noise on one logic level than the other.

+**Detailed Explanation: The Physics of V<sub>M</sub>** A CMOS inverter consists of an NMOS and a PMOS transistor.

+When V<sub>in</sub> is low (0 V), the NMOS is off, the PMOS is on, and V<sub>out</sub> is high (V<sub>DD</sub>).

+When V<<sub>in</sub> is high (V<sub>DD</sub>), the PMOS is off, the NMOS is on, and V<sub>out</sub> is low (0 V).

+The transition between these two states is not instantaneous.
+The Switching Threshold (V<sub>M</sub>) is the precise input voltage in the middle of this rapid transition where the inverter is, for a brief moment, in an analog amplifier mode.
+At this point:

+Both transistors are conducting significant current.

+Both transistors are typically in the saturation region (for a symmetric inverter).

+The circuit draws a peak current from the power supply, known as the short-circuit current.